Scott Jackson (American football): Tampa Bay Buccaneers

 Undrafted in the 2004 NFL draft, Jackson was signed by the Tampa Bay Buccaneers as a free agent.
 Jackson failed to make the active roster out of training camp, but was signed to the team's practice squad, where he remained the rest of the season.

 In 2005, Jackson was again signed to the practice squad following training camp and promoted to the active roster after the fourth game.
 A backup to the guard and center positions, Jackson did not appear in a game.

-In the 2006 preseason, Jackson showed impressive improvement over his earlier preseason form and earned public praise from Buccaneers head coach John Gruden; however, Jackson was again cut by Tampa Bay and signed to its practice squad.
-Before the first game, however, injuries to other offensive linemen forced Jackson to be promoted to the active roster again, with the Buccaneers cutting former standout wide receiver David Boston to make room for him.
-Jackson saw no action and was cut within days to make room for a long snapper, who was again re-signed to the practice squad.
+In the 2006 preseason, Jackson showed impressive improvement over his earlier preseason form and earned public praise from Buccaneers head coach Jon Gruden; however, Jackson was again cut by Tampa Bay and signed to its practice squad.
+Before the first regular season game, however, injuries to other offensive linemen forced Jackson to be promoted to the active roster again, with the Buccaneers cutting former standout wide receiver David Boston to make room for him.
+Jackson saw no action and was cut within days to make room for a long snapper.
+Jackson was soon re-signed to the practice squad.

 Houston Texans

-A month later, the Houston Texans signed Jackson from Tampa Bay's practice squad.
-Jackson finished the 2006 season on the Texans' active roster but did not see action in a regular season game.
-During the 2007 training camp, a season-ending shoulder injury sidelined him on the Texans' injured reserve.
-Jackson underwent surgery after a foot injury during the 2008 preseason and retired from the NFL in 2009.
+A month later, Jackson was signed to the Houston Texans' active roster from Tampa Bay's practice squad.
+He finished the 2006 season on the Texans' active roster but did not see action in a regular season game.
+Jackson re-signed with the Texans on April 2, 2007.
+During 2007 training camp, a shoulder injury sidelined him on the Texans' injured reserve for the entire season.
+Jackson suffered a foot injury during the 2008 preseason and ended up missing the entire season for the second straight year.
+He became a free agent after the 2008 season, without ever having played in an NFL game.

 Personal life

-Scott Jackson and his son Tyler at the 2008 Houston Walk Now for Autism.
+Jackson and his son Tyler at the 2008 Houston Walk Now for Autism.

 Jackson served as a missionary for the Church of Jesus Christ of Latter-day Saints to the Spanish-speaking residents in the Dallas area in 1998 and 1999.
 He is an Eagle Scout.
 Scott married Ashley McKinnon of Winter Park, Florida in 2002.
 Together they have four boys.